Homeowners Beware – 10 Biggest Contractor Scams in 2011-12

 Under the Consumer Protection Act, the Ministry of Consumer Services laid 823 charges against home renovation contractors in Ontario (Toronto and the GTA for the most part).
 This amounted to over $421,000 in fines being issued, 33 individuals were sentenced to jail or probation, and over $377,000 were paid out in restitution to scammed victims.

 As staggering as these statistics are, the actual true number of homeowners who were scammed is much higher as most people bite the loss and don’t even report it.
 Plus these stats only reflect claims that actually resulted in full prosecution.

-The scary reality is: Scamming is big business.
-And for painting contractors its no different.
-It’s easy money for a criminal contractor because they simply disappear once you lay down a hefty deposit, or do a poor job, pocket the rest and are never to be seen again.
+The scary reality is: Scamming is a big business.
+And for painting contractors it’s no different.
+It’s easy money for a criminal contractor because they simply disappear once you lay down a hefty deposit, or they do a poor job, pocket the rest, and are never to be seen again.

 A professional contractor is, well, professional.
 They have business cards, valid contracts, proper identification, uniforms, an actual business address, appropriate insurance certificates, and a master business license.
 Be wary of any contractor that lacks these qualities.
 If you don’t know exactly who they are, how can you verify their reputation?
 How can you find them if something goes wrong in the future?
 This is a common red flag of a criminal who works a neighborhood then disappears never to be seen again.

 2. “I Was Just In the Neighborhood”